jogonmar/MVBatch/README.txt

 Please, acknowledge the use of this software by referring it:

-"Gonzalez-Martinez, J.M., Camacho, J., Ferrer, A. MVBatch: a Matlab graphical interface toolbox for bilinear batch process modeling.
+"Gonzalez-Martinez, J.M., Camacho, J., Ferrer, A. MVBatch: a Matlab toolbox for batch process modeling and monitoring.
 Submitted to Chemometrics and Intelligent Laboratory Systems, available at https://github.com/jogonmar/MVBatch/releases/tag/v1.0"

 ------------------------------------------------------------------------------------------------------